barazouri/secret-manager-loader/README.md

   ],
 };

+// if(process.env.NODE_ENV === "local-development")
 SecretLoader.loadKeys(config).then((keys) => {
-  // Here you can run your local server, make sure to minimize hot reload using webpcak });
+  // Here you can run your local server, make sure to minimize hot reload using webpcak to reduce secret manager cost });
 ```